souleonardo/base-template/README.md

-# Home of Pousada Secreta
+# Base Template for projects in React
 ## Used Tecnologies
 <ul>
   <li>ReactJS</>